DevopsEngineerMuhammad/Kubernetes-8-Week-Learning-Journey/Week03/MinikubeSetup.md

 - Internet connection
 - A container or virtual machine manager like Docker, VirtualBox, or VMware

-### Step 1: Create an AWS EC2 t2.medium Server with Ubuntu
+### Step 1: Set Up an Ubuntu Server on AWS Cloud
-First, create a t2.medium EC2 server on AWS using Ubuntu as the operating system.
+Create a t2.medium EC2 instance with Ubuntu.
+This instance type has 2 vCPUs and 4GB of RAM, which is good for running Minikube.

 ### Step 2: Install Docker on the Ubuntu Server
 We’ll use Docker to run Minikube.
 Let’s install it first.